Two-dimensional Synchrotron Beam Characterisation from a Single Interferogram: Conclusions

 0.2in

-{\bf Acknowledgments.} The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. Patent applied for: UK Patent Application Number 2406928.8, USA Applications No. 63/648,303 (RL 8127.306.USPR) and No. 63/648,284 (RL 8127.035.GBPR)..
+{\bf Acknowledgments.} The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. Patent applied for: UK Patent Application Number 2406928.8, USA Applications No. 63/648,303 (RL 8127.306.USPR) and No. 63/648,284 (RL 8127.035.GBPR). {We thank two anonymous referees for their comments which have improved the paper presentation.}